OakAtsume/lenovo-ideapad-vanillaOS-custom/README.md

 - `includes.container`: The files included in this directory are added by default to your image to the specified location (**Note**: It also contains ABRoot's configuration file).
 - `modules`: This directory contains the modules that are used to customize the image.
 You can add your modules to this directory.
 - `recipe.yml`: This file contains the recipe for the image.
 It specifies the base image, modules and other fields to be present in the custom image.

+# How to fix the error "module verification failed: signature and/or required key missing - tainting kernel" in Linux

+> mokutil --reset
+> reboot
+You'll get a Blue Screen with a message "Enroll MOK" and then you can enroll the key.
+After that, the error will be gone.
+Or you can just delete all the keys by choosing "Delete all Secure Boot Keys" in the BIOS settings.
+But this will disable the Secure Boot feature.